gangadhar1718/Bengaluru-Tech-Events-Tracker/NEXT_STEPS.md

-# ✅ GitHub Pages Deployment - Ready!
+# ✅ GitHub Pages Deployment - Fixed and Ready!

 ## What Just Happened

 Your frontend has been configured and pushed to GitHub with everything needed for GitHub Pages deployment!

+### 🔧 Latest Fix (Commit: 49aaecc)
+- ✅ Added `test-data.json` to `frontend/public/` folder
+- ✅ Rebuilt the app with data file included
+- ✅ Data now loads correctly on GitHub Pages

 ### Files Created/Modified:
 - ✅ `.github/workflows/deploy.yml` - Automatic deployment workflow